dadams42/GravSphere2/README.md

 # GravSphere2

-GravSphere 2 is an improved solver of the spherical higher-order Jeans equations, designed to mass-model systems of stellar tracers in equilibrium such as galaxies and star clusters with minimal bias and maximizing information content.
+GravSphere2 is an improved solver of the spherical higher-order Jeans equations, designed to mass-model systems of stellar tracers in equilibrium such as galaxies and star clusters with minimal bias and maximizing information content.
 It improves on previous versions of GravSphere and other methods by removing the need for binning, using self-consistent non-Gaussian velocity distribution function modeling and performing a fully general treatment of higher moments, solving the fourth-order Jeans equations.

 Here is some important information about GravSphere2 (for more information, check also python source files of the code):